-If you are looking for a project to keep you busy this weekend then you may be interested in this DIY weather station created by Thingiverse member Stibbons, who has used a remixed 3D printed housing to support the ESP32 Feather Huzzah with 2.4″ TFT Wing
+If you are looking for a project to keep you busy this weekend, then you may be interested in this DIY weather station created by Thingiverse member Stibbons.
+This innovative project utilizes a remixed 3D printed housing to support the ESP32 Feather Huzzah with a 2.4″ TFT Wing, Bosch BME280 sensor, and Sensirion SPS30 sensor.
+This combination of components allows for a comprehensive and detailed weather monitoring system that can be built at home.

-The HUZZAH32 is a ESP32-based Feather, made with the official WROOM32 module, equipped with everything all the features of the Feather development boards with built in USB-to-Serial converter, automatic bootloader reset, Lithium Ion/Polymer charger, and all the GPIO brought out allowing you to connect it to any Feather Wing.
+The HUZZAH32 is an ESP32-based Feather, made with the official WROOM32 module.
+It is equipped with all the features of the Feather development boards, including a built-in USB-to-Serial converter, automatic bootloader reset, Lithium Ion/Polymer charger, and all the GPIO brought out.
+This allows you to connect it to any Feather Wing, making it a versatile and powerful choice for DIY electronics projects.

-- Wifi credential (you can configure 2 networks)
+- Wifi credentials (you can configure 2 networks)

 - Openweather account data, desired city, language